 Categories of German verbs

-There are basically three categories of verbs in German just like in English.
-They are;
+There are basically three categories of verbs in German just like in English which are;

 - Modal verbs

 Main verbs are those verbs that can always be conjugated or are always translated in an English sentence (that is when translating from English to German).
 They are either transitive or intransitive with several sub-categories which are; weak verbs (regelmäßige Verben ), strong verbs (unregelmäßige Verben ), mixed verbs (gemischte Verben), separable verbs (trennbare Verben), inseparable verbs (untrennbare Verben).